pavuzu/technical-interview-questions/docs/Databases.md

   GROUP BY Department
   HAVING AVG(Salary) > 50000;
   ```

-  In this example, the `HAVING` clause filters the grouped data and selects only the groups (departments) where the average salary is greater than 50000.

 In summary, the `WHERE` clause is used to filter individual rows based on conditions before grouping, while the `HAVING` clause is used to filter groups of rows based on aggregate function results after grouping.